North West Shelf Project: Indigenous rock art

 During the construction of the Karratha Gas Plant in the 1980s, it is estimated that 5,000 sacred rock art sites were destroyed.
 The plant is situated near to a 37,000 ha natural gallery of over a million 50,000-year-old petroglyphs at Murujuga.
 In 2025 archaeologist Ken Mulvaney described the destruction of rock art for the construction of the North West Shelf, saying that around 5000 petroglyphs recorded by his team had been destroyed by construction of the plant, crushed by bulldozers and dynamited.

 An agreement for land access to the area on which the North West Shelf operates was executed in 1998, between the Ngarluma and Yindjibarndi people.
 Traditional Owners have regularly sought re-negotiation of the agreement, citing that Elders who signed the agreement could not read or write English and thus could not understand nor consent to the agreement.

+In 2026, it was revealed that the North West Shelf Land Agreement with Traditional Owners allowed for only $500,000 in compensation for the destruction of rock art and deprivation of access to land and waters.

 In 2023, during a speech at the National Press Club, Woodside CEO Meg O'Neill admitted that Woodside had previously destroyed sacred Murujuga rock art during the construction of the Burrup Hub mega-project.
 This marks the first instance of Woodside publicly accepting responsibility for the destruction of numerous rock art sites on Murujuga.
 Woodside has previously been implicated in the destruction of thousands of sacred rock art sites during the construction of earlier phases of the Burrup Hub mega-project, including the Karratha Gas Plant and Pluto LNG processing facility.
 O'Neill characterised the historical removals, some of which occurred as recently as the 21st Century, as "culturally appropriate at the time".
 In response, Raelene Cooper, a Mardudhunera woman and former chair of the Murujuga Aboriginal Corporation, said: "How can [Meg O'Neill] say it was culturally appropriate - who did Woodside ask for permission, and who gave them cultural authority?"